-Crowns are full coverage restorations that are used to cover a tooth that is likely to break, or is too broken down to be restored with a filling.
-They are commonly done after root canal treatment, or when a large filling wears out.
+Crowns are full coverage restorations to repair a severely broken tooth by covering all or most of the tooth after removing old fillings, fractured tooth structure, and all decay.
+While most teeth which have had root canal treatments do need crowns to strengthen and return it to normal form and function, not every tooth needing a crown also needs to have a root canal.
 The larger the hole made by a cavity that has to be treated, the more likely a crown will be needed.
 Even after a filling is put in a large cavity, a tooth is more likely to break.
 Keep in mind that the jaw muscles are the strongest in the human body.
 Teeth are subjected to tremendous pressures.
 Crowns cover the weakened tooth, providing strength and protecting the tooth against breakage.
 A broken or cracked tooth is a far more serious matter and much more difficult to treat.
 Crowns greatly reduce this risk, as well as making for a nice smile.

 There are different types of dentures, but they share a common function.
 They replace teeth that have been extracted due to excess decay or become loose or are lost due to lack of bone.
 When tooth decay and/or bone loss is great enough , it's time for dentures.
 Relax.
 No one enjoys losing their natural teeth, but you can still eat and talk regularly.

 The entire mouth is examined and a determination is made as to which teeth will have to be removed, and which will remain.
 The loose and unrestorable teeth are then extracted.
 Dentures are fitted to go over or around whatever teeth remain in the mouth, depending on the type.
 There is an adjustment period after dentures are placed in the mouth, and it can take some getting used to.
 But once accustomed to the dentures, normal functionality and appearance return and one just carries on as usual.
 Often implants can be used to further stabilize the dentures.